Polio

 Polio occurs naturally only in humans.
-It is highly infectious, and is spread from person to person either through fecal-oral transmission (e.g. poor hygiene, or by ingestion of food or water contaminated by human feces), or via the oral-oral route.
+It is highly infectious, and is spread from person to person either through fecal–oral transmission (e.g. poor hygiene, or by ingestion of food or water contaminated by human feces), or via the oral–oral route.
 Those who are infected may spread the disease for up to six weeks even if no symptoms are present.
 The disease may be diagnosed by finding the virus in the feces or detecting antibodies against it in the blood.

 Poliomyelitis has existed for thousands of years, with depictions of the disease in ancient art.
 The disease was first recognized as a distinct condition by the English physician Michael Underwood in 1789, and the virus that causes it was first identified in 1909 by the Austrian immunologist Karl Landsteiner.
 Major outbreaks started to occur in the late 19th century in Europe and the United States, and in the 20th century, it became one of the most worrying childhood diseases.
-Following the introduction of polio vaccines in the 1950s polio incidence declined rapidly.
+Following the introduction of polio vaccines in the 1950s, polio incidence declined rapidly.
+As of October 2023, only Pakistan and Afghanistan remain endemic for wild poliovirus (WPV).